mlflow/mlp-regression-template/README.md

    Indicates whether or not tuning is enabled.

    - `early_stop_fn`: string.
 Optional.
-   Early stopping function to be passed to hyperopt
+   Early stopping function to be passed to `hyperopt`.

    - `parallelism`: int.
 Optional.
-   Number of workers to run hyperopt across.
+   Number of workers to run `hyperopt` across.

    - `sample_fraction`: float.
 Optional.
-   Sampling fraction in the range (0, 1.0] to indicate the amount of data used in tuning.
+   Sampling fraction in the range `(0, 1.0]` to indicate the amount of data used in tuning.

    - `parameters`: list.
 Required.
-   Hyperopt search space in yaml format.
+   `hyperopt` search space in yaml format.

    <u>Example</u>:
    ```